gmphd

 Example: true

-Indicate if components have extent, specified as true
+Indicate if components have extent, specified as true or

-.
-Set this property to true
+false.
+Set this property to true if the filter

 is intended to track extended objects.
 An extended object can generate more than one

 measurement per sensor scan.
-Set this property to false
+Set this property to false if the filter

 is only intended to track point targets.